jorendorff/gc-in-50-lines/README.md

     So there are a couple of techniques that are kind of the current state of the art.

-    **Incremental GC** spreads out the work so it doesn't happen all at once.
+    **Incremental GC** spreads out the work so it doesn&rsquo;t happen all at once.
     This can save you from dropping frames.
-    The user doesn't notice GC pauses
+    The user doesn&rsquo;t notice GC pauses
     if each pause is individually very short.

     **Generational GC** is harder to explain.